Building Maintenance Costs: Key Formulas to Master Your Budget

 Industries: Apartment complexes, condos, gated communities, multifamily housing

-General maintenance tasks performed on residential properties involve:
+General maintenance tasks performed on residential real estate involve:

 • Plumbing maintenance